boazsegev/iodine/README.md

     I'm attaching it to one of Iodine's library classes, just in-case someone adopts my code and decides the registry should be owned by the global Object class.

 * I was using a POSIX thread pool library ([`libasync.h`](https://github.com/boazsegev/c-server-tools/blob/master/lib/libasync.c)) until I realized how many issues Ruby has with non-Ruby threads...
-So now there's a Ruby-thread implementation for this library at ([`rb-libasync.c`](https://github.com/boazsegev/iodine/blob/master/ext/iodine/rb-libasync.c)).
+So now there's a Ruby-thread implementation for this library at ([`rb-libasync.h`](https://github.com/boazsegev/iodine/blob/master/ext/iodine/rb-libasync.h)).

     Notice that all the new threads are free from the GVL - this allows true concurrency... but, you can't make Ruby API calls in that state.

     To perform Ruby API calls you need to re-enter the global lock (GVL), albeit temporarily, using `rb_thread_call_with_gvl` and `rv_protect` (gotta watch out from Ruby `longjmp` exceptions).

 * Since I needed to call Ruby methods while multi-threading and running outside the GVL, I wrote [`RubyCaller`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-call.h) which let's me call an object's method and wraps all the `rb_thread_call_with_gvl` and `rb_protect` details in a secret hidden place I never have to see again.
+It also keeps track of the thread's state, so if we're already within the GVL, we won't enter it "twice" (which will crash Ruby sporadically).

 These are nice code snippets that can be easily used in other extensions.
 They're easy enough to write, I guess, but I already did the legwork, so enjoy.